Learn six reasons why saving your grocery receipts is the secret to having a healthy grocery budget and saving more money on food!

 There was a time when my husband and I spent over $600 on food in one month.

 And that was just for the two of us.

-We’ve come a long way when it comes to how we spend our money, on food especially.
+We’ve come a long way when it comes to how we manage our food costs.
 Back when we cut our expenses in half, creating a frugal budget was a challenge.

 It became my mission to keep our grocery spending to a minimum.
-I learned to make more and more foods from scratch, which reduced our final bill.
-That helped a ton but in order to know exactly what I was spending on groceries every week, I had to start keeping receipts.
+I learned to make most food from scratch, which reduced our final bill.
+That helped a ton – but in order to know exactly what I was spending on groceries every week, I had to start keeping receipts.